 Series Review: Is this series worth your time?
 Does it get better as the novels progress?
 Or does it get worse?
 Find out below:

-Synopsis for Wolf by Wolf (from Goodreads):
+Synopsis for A Touch of Death (from Goodreads):

 Book Order: Chronological

 Point of View: Third Person, Multiple

 Disclaimer: I stopped reading A Touch of Death (#1) at 21%.
 Find out why below…

 Why I Picked it Up / My Expectations:

 When Rebecca reached out and asked if I would be interested in reviewing her series, I was definitely interested.
 I love a good dystopian novel and after reading the synopsis, I was intrigued by the many layers it promised.

 –The Action Starts Immediately–

 We literally hit the ground running with two characters and are thrust into the crux of issue: the need to escape to the Outlands.